Holiday Pay – What Is ‘Normal’?

 Under the Working Time Directive, workers are entitled to receive their ‘normal remuneration’ during a period of annual leave.

-Whilst that all sounds straightforward enough, the question of what should be included as part of a worker’s ‘normal remuneration’ has been the subject of a number of high profile cases.
+Whilst that all sounds straightforward enough, the question of what should be included as part of a worker’s ‘normal remuneration’ has been the subject of a number of high-profile cases.

-In this article, I focus on two types of payments that have been at the centre of these disputes; commission and overtime.
+This article focuses on two types of payments that have been at the centre of these disputes; commission and overtime.

 Overtime